zphrs/animent.dev/src/pages/animate.md

 You can either put css inline with a `<style>` HTML element, put CSS for a single element in the `style=` HTML attribute, or put CSS in a separate file with the `.css` file extension.

-There are even more selectors than the ones above, some of which we will cover in <a href="/develop" data-color='purple' class='accent-color'>Level 3</a>!
+There are even more selectors than the ones above, some of which we will cover in <a href="../develop" rel="external" data-color='purple' class='accent-color'>Level 3</a>!

 > tip
 >